 The senior school is a lively and creative learning community where global issues and the changing demands of the world beyond school are reflected in our continually evolving curriculum and programme of extra-curricular opportunities.

-As an all-through school, St Margaret’s is able to ensure an easy transition and progression from the junior department to the senior department.
+As an all-through school, St Margaret’s is able to ensure an easy transition and progression from the junior school to the senior school.
 However, new girls entering at the first year of the senior department find that the process for them is also smooth.
 This is facilitated by an induction day during the third term of 7 Junior: new entrants meet with key members of staff and establish friendships with girls already in the school so that they feel part of the whole school community by the time they begin their secondary school career.